Revision 2023

 Staying in the City

-I stayed at Motel One near the Saarland State Theatre, right in the more elegant, central part of town.
+I stayed at Motel-One near the Saarland State Theatre, right in the more elegant, central part of town.
 It was a pleasant contrast: classical architecture, quiet streets, and the Saar flowing nearby.
 Quite the different world from the electric hall of Revision.
+(Some folks actually slept at the party location E-Werk in the area behind the projection screen.)

 For other participants the organizers had arranged a shuttle bus that ran between the city center, the official hotel and the E-Werk.
 It was a nice touch, but not much use to me because I was staying at a different hotel.
 Also the scooter rides added a bit of adventure to the whole experience.